RESIDENTIAL ADVISER APPLICATIONS FOR 2023/24 ARE NOW CLOSED

 In the first instance you will need to apply by providing a CV and completing a Competency Question Sheet.
 After this is submitted, you will be sent a personal link to complete a video interview task.

 Current students, alumni and staff of the University of Liverpool must submit their applications via the Careers platform, Handshake.
-This is a link to the vacancy, alternatively, you can log on to the platform and search the job title ‘Residential Adviser’.
+A link will be posted on this page to the vacancy or it can be searched on Handshake using 'Residential Adviser' as the search request.

 Please have a read through the documents listed below prior to applying for the position of Residential Adviser: